"TITTER YE NOT"

 Airlines Flight 175, were crashed into the North and South

-towers, respectively, of the World Trade Center complex in New
+towers, respectively, of the World Trade Centre complex in

-Saudi Arabia, and sanctions against Iraq as motives.
-Having evaded capture for
+troops in Saudi Arabia, and sanctions against Iraq as motives.
+Having evaded

-almost a decade, Bin Laden was located and killed by members of the U.S. military
+capture for almost a decade, Bin Laden was located and killed by members of

 The destruction of the World Trade Center and nearby infrastructure caused

-global markets, closing Wall Street until September the 17th and the civilian
+effect on global markets, closing Wall Street until September the 17th and the

-airspace in the U.S. and Canada until September the 13th.
-Many closings,
+civilian airspace in the U.S. and Canada until September the 13th.
+Many

-evacuations, and cancellations followed, out of respect or fear of further attacks.
+closings, evacuations, and cancellations followed, out of respect or fear of

 Cleanup of the World Trade Center site was completed in May 2002, and the

-of One World Trade Center began at the World Trade Center site.
-The building was
+construction of One World Trade Center began at the World Trade Center site.

-officially opened on November the 3rd, 2014.
-Numerous memorials have been
+The building was officially opened on November the 3rd, 2014.
+Numerous

 The origins of al-Qaeda can be traced to 1979 when the Soviet Union invaded

 Afghanistan.
-Osama bin Laden traveled to Afghanistan and helped organize Arab
+Osama bin Laden travelled to Afghanistan and helped organize

-mujahideen to resist the Soviets.
-Under the guidance of Ayman al-Zawahiri, bin
+Arab mujahideen to resist the Soviets.
+Under the guidance of Ayman al-

-policy with respect to Israel, as well as the continued presence of American troops
+foreign policy with respect to Israel, as well as the continued presence of

 Shortly before the U.S. presidential election in 2004, in a taped statement, bin Laden publicly acknowledged al-Qaeda's involvement in the attacks on the U.S. and admitted his direct link to the attacks.
 He said that the attacks were carried out because, "we are free.. and want to regain freedom for our nation.
 As you undermine our security we undermine yours."
 Bin Laden said he had personally directed his followers to attack the World Trade Center.
 Another video obtained by Al Jazeera in September 2006 shows bin Laden with Ramzi bin al-Shibh, as well as two hijackers, Hamza al-Ghamdi and Wail al-Shehri, as they make preparations for the attacks.
 The U.S. never formally indicted bin Laden for the 9/11 attacks but he was on the FBI's Most Wanted List for the bombings of the U.S. Embassies in Dar es Salaam, Tanzania, and Nairobi, Kenya.
 After a 10 year manhunt, bin Laden was killed by American special forces in a compound in Abbottabad, Pakistan on May the 2nd, 2011.

-al-Urduni, and Mohammed Atef.
-To date, only peripheral figures
+al-Shibh, Abu Turab al-Urduni, and Mohammed Atef.
+To date, only

 On September the 26th, 2005, the Spanish high court sentenced